john-rodewald/ekg-core/Tutorial.md

 When you register metrics to a store via the `register` function, the sample returned by the `sampleAll` function is _not_ an atomic snapshot of those metrics.
+Because metric sampling actions are arbitrary `IO` actions, `ekg-core` has no way to ensure that independent metrics are sampled atomically.

 However, `ekg-core` does provide a way to obtain an atomic snapshot of a group of metrics.
 This can be useful if

 - you need a consistent view of several metrics or
 - sampling the metrics together is more efficient.